Roxette: 1978–1987: Formation and Pearls of Passion

+Later that year, Roxette released "It Must Have Been Love (Christmas For the Broken Hearted)".
+The song was written by Gessle in response to the German division of EMI asking Gessle to "come up with an intelligent Christmas single."
+The track was a top five hit in Sweden.
+However, international divisions of EMI – including Germany – chose not to release the song as a single.

+1988–1991: International breakthrough

 In the duo's native Sweden, "Dressed for Success" and "Listen to Your Heart" were chosen as the first two singles from their second album Look Sharp!, as Gessle and EMI Sweden chose to highlight Fredriksson's singing.
 Gessle said, "I always thought we should promote the songs Marie sang.
 Me being a lead singer wasn't part of the plan, not for me anyway."
 Both singles reached the top 10 of the Swedish singles chart, while the album, which was released in Sweden in October 1988, held the No. 1 position for 14 weeks.
 Music critic Måns Ivarsson was underwhelmed by the album, writing derisively: "To consist of two such original persons as Marie Fredriksson and Per Gessle, the album sounds unbelievably conventional.
 Most striking are the lyrics.
 Gessle's once so subtle Swedish lyrics have became desolate English nonsense."
 However, the album won Roxette their first Rockbjörnen awards in Sweden and Gessle his first Grammis award in the category Best Composer.

 When the third single from Look Sharp!, "The Look", became another top 10 single in their home country, Roxette were still unknown internationally.
 While studying in Sweden an American exchange student from Minneapolis, Dean Cushman, heard "The Look" and brought a copy of Look Sharp! home for the 1988 holiday break.
 He gave the album to a Minneapolis radio station, KDWB 101.3 FM.
 The station started playing "The Look"; based on positive caller feedback, the song became very popular, and quickly spread to other radio stations.
 The song became a radio hit before any Roxette product had been commercially released or promoted in the US market.
 The story was covered by radio, newspapers and TV in the US and in Sweden.
 Fredriksson dismissed rumors that Cushman was paid to take the record to the radio station.